An image of shield, lock, and personal details to illustrate the concept of least privilege access in data security

 Principles of Least Privilege (POLP)

-Why Organizations Should Implement Least Privilege Access
+Implement Least Privilege Access to Prevent Security Breaches

 Least Privilege Access Examples

-• Finance: In the finance industry, LPA is important for protecting financial data and reducing the risk of fraud.
-Access should be limited to only those employees who need access to the financial data to perform their job function.
-For example, financial advisors may need access to client financial data, while administrative staff may not require access.
+• Finance: In the finance industry, LPA protects financial data and reduces the risk of fraud.
+Access should be limited to only those employees who need access to the financial data.
+For example, financial advisors need client financial data, while administrative staff don’t.

 • Education: In the education sector, LPA is important for protecting student data and ensuring privacy.
-Access should be limited to only those individuals who need access to the data to perform their job function.
-For example, teachers may need access to student data to provide personalized instruction, while administrative staff may not require access.
+For example, teachers need student data to provide personalized instruction, but not the administrative staff.

 • Manufacturing: In the manufacturing industry, LPA is important for protecting intellectual property and trade secrets.
-Access should be limited to only those individuals who need access to the data to perform their job function.
 For example, engineers may need access to design files, while factory workers may not require access.

 Zero Trust Least Privilege